DeepInThought-2005/Python_project/README.md

 2. Minesweeper (not able und generate the board depends on where the User clicks at the first time :( , hope someone would help!
 I would appreciate that!)
 3. Tic Tac Toe [Have fun ;)]
 4. Gobang(come from Tic Tac Toe), with Undo Redo, pretty cool!
+5. !!!
+Chess Engine !!!
+    - Every rules but en passant in chess are programmed in!
+    - Able to castle, to move with drag & drop!
+    - not abled: en passant, undo redo moves!